Can a Herniated disc cause leg pain or sciatica?

 What treatments help?

 The good news is most disc injuries improve without surgery.
 If you have been struggling for over 1 month it may be time to start looking at specific treatment to heal your condition.
-At Harpenden Sports & Spinal, our primary non-surgical solution for disc-related back and leg pain is IDD Therapy.
+I'll help you understand the non-surgical route first to heal your disc injury.

 IDD (Intervertebral Differential Dynamics) Therapy is a gentle, computer-controlled spinal treatment designed specifically for disc problems.
 It helps to: